yahoo/panoptes/docs/Concepts.md

 ### Site

 A 'site' is a string which identifies a physical or logical collection of [resources](#resource) to monitor.
-At Oath, we set the site to the name of datacenter in which a Panoptes instance is hosted.
+At Yahoo, we set the site to the name of datacenter in which a Panoptes instance is hosted.

 ### Resource